LaLiga Logo

 LaLiga: Brand overview

-LaLiga is the top football tier in Spain and the strongest league in the world.
+LaLiga is Spain’s top football tier and the strongest league in the world.
 Its full name is Nacional de Liga de Primera División, and the secondary abbreviated name is Primera División.
 It features 20 teams: as a result of the matches, the last three move down to the lower league, Segunda División, and the first three earn the right to stay in the top league.
 In total, 62 teams have passed through it, competing since its foundation in 1929.
 Its founder is Jose Maria Acha Larrea.
 The governing body is Liga Nacional de Fútbol Profesional.

 Meaning and History